darellanodev/fm-projects/02-blog-preview-card/README.md

 ### Useful resources

-- [Perplexity AI](https://www.perplexity.ai/) - This AI tool helped me review my code as I was building the project.
-I used it to get suggestions on best practices, accessibility, and code organization.
-I found its feedback and explanations very helpful and will use it in future projects.
+I used the [Perplexity AI](https://www.perplexity.ai/) tool and the [Windsurf](https://marketplace.visualstudio.com/items?itemName=Waka.windsurf) VSCode extension to help me review my code as I was building the project.
+I also used them to get suggestions on best practices, accessibility, and code organization.
+As a Spanish speaker, I sometimes use these tools to correct or improve my English sentences.
+I found their feedback and explanations very helpful, and I will use them in future projects.

 ## Author